 As our feet sank into the sandy beach, we scanned the horizon for the lone lighthouse which stood proudly against the crashing waves.
 “Mom, there it is!” my youngest daughter shouted out.

 “Yeah, Mom.
 That’s so cool.
 Right over that way, the waves are crashing up against it,” my middle daughter, pointed.

-Morris Island Lighthouse,
+Morris Island Lighthouse, Folly Beach, SC

 I wandered closer to the edge of the ocean, slipped my shoes off, and dipped my toes in the cold water.
 My toes tickled.
-I aimlessly stared into the hypnotizing waves as I sat on a rock jutting out of water.
+I stared aimlessly into the hypnotizing waves as I sat on a rock jutting out of the water.
 A wave crashed up behind me interrupting my solace.

 “It’s time to embark.”